 When coding your F30, you have plenty of options to choose from.
 Popular options include:

 Exactly which options are compatible with your F30 depends on your head unit and vehicle configuration.
+We offer almost 50 coding features and BMW programming services.
 You can check the full list of options for your car by entering your VIN on BimmerTech's BMW iDrive coding page.

 As well as changing your vehicle settings, coding can also let you activate third-party services, such as SiriusXM satellite radio for BMW or BMW's Apple CarPlay option.
 Many people will no longer consider buying a new vehicle without CarPlay, so the right BMW F30 CarPlay retrofit is a great way to make an older car feel much more modern.